 .Peace Center & Gallery Updates

-Swords into Plowshares Announces Annual Memorial Scholarship Awards
+Swords into Plowshares Announces Annual Memorial Scholarship Awardees

 As a mission of Central United Methodist Church, we promote and inspire justice and peace through the visual and performing arts by: